dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/run-results-json.md

 This file contains information about a completed invocation of dbt, including timing and status info for each node (model, test, etc) that was executed.
 In aggregate, many `run_results.json` can be combined to calculate average model runtime, test failure rates, the number of record changes captured by snapshots, etc.

+Note that only executed nodes appear in the run results.
+If you have multiple run or test steps with different critiera, each will produce different run results.

 Note: `dbt source snapshot-freshness` produces a different artifact, [`sources.json`](sources-json), with similar attributes.

 ### Top-level keys